 “I’m much prouder of my definition of myself.
 I had to see myself, and not having the option to melt into the crowd forces you to do that.
 I’m thankful for it, because I’m much more comfortable in my skin as a result.
 I’m much prouder of my definition of myself as an amazing, beautiful Black woman,” said Nicola.

 She speaks for us all.

 Chelcee Johns is a writer, editor and digital media strategist (and red wine “connoisseur”) passionate about social justice, purposed living and all things literary.
-She is currently living the Eat, Pray, Build life in Bali working on a start up company.
+She is currently living the Eat, Pray, Build life in Bali working on a start-up company.
 In a recent past life, she was an editor at Moguldom Media Group and NYC literary agent.
-Chelcee has written for MadameNoire, Essence and Official Black Wall Street amongst other publications.
+Chelcee has written for MadameNoire, Essence and Official Black Wall Street among other publications.